brendanrsmith/reading-notes/Pair-Programming.md

 It can also append methods to those objects `('selector').method('parameter');`

 jQuery allows you to do common tasks in less code than vanilla JavaScript.

+A returned querey object is called a *matched set* or a *jquerey selection*.

+Methods can both get and set data.

+jQuery objects store references to elements, not copies of the elements.
+This is good!

+*Implicit iteration* allows you to loop through all matching objects in a query.

+*Chaining* allows you to attach multiple methods on a single selection.

+## Methods
+`each()` loops a selection of elements
+  `this` or `$(this)` allow you to access the element `.on()` handles event methods